 In under 10 months, Ross had found a space that could use additional funding, a way of giving that would be personally satisfying to him, and an experienced partner to work with.
 He was ready for the next step.

-To be continued in “Journey of a Philanthropist, Part 2”
+Read “Journey of a Philanthropist, Part II”